Facebook Pixel Student Handbook | Western Kentucky University Skip to main content

 WKU Mission Statement:

-Western Kentucky University prepares students to be productive, engaged, and socially responsible citizen leaders of a global society.
-It provides research, service and lifelong learning opportunities for its constituents.
-WKU is responsible for stewarding a high quality of life for those within its reach.
+Western Kentucky University (WKU) prepares students of all backgrounds to be productive, engaged, and socially responsible citizen-leaders of a global society.
+The University provides research, service and lifelong learning opportunities for its students, faculty, and other constituents.
+WKU enriches the quality of life for those within its reach.

 Standard of Conduct: